kazukikaneoka/webscrapy/README.md

 $ rm -rf venv # uninstall dependencies
 ```

-* You need to activate/deactivate virtualenv everytime if you install the dependencies using virtualenv and you can keep your environment clean
+* You need to activate/deactivate virtualenv every time if you install the dependencies using virtualenv and you can keep your environment clean

 ## Installing & Uninstalling Dependencies Using setup.py